yunhao7966/stable-baselines/docs/guide/rl_tips.rst

 - always normalize your observation space when you can (when you know the boundaries)
 - normalize your action space and make it symmetric when continuous (cf potential issue below) A good practice is to rescale your actions to lie in [-1, 1].
-	This does not limit your as you can easily rescale the action inside the environment
+	This does not limit you as you can easily rescale the action inside the environment
-- start with shaped reward (i.e. informative reward) and simplified problem
+- start with shaped reward (i.e. informative reward) and simplified version of your problem
 - debug with random actions to check that your environment works and follows the gym interface: